Dpyxa/test2/README.md

-# test2 is an a test repo for test tests
+# test2 is an a test repo for test and super test